Being obese is not right or wrong.

 The most challenging part is after you lose it, you definitely cannot return to your original diet, so it better be sustainable, or else the weight will haunt you back again.

 You need to eat the way how you lost it!

 Can an obese person lose 10 pounds safely in a week?

 This is considered a rapid weight loss!

-In general, CDC recommends losing 1 – 2 pounds per week which is a healthy weight loss practice.
+In general, the CDC recommended losing 1 – 2 pounds per week which is a healthy weight loss practice.

-Individuals attempting to rapid weight loss at 10 pounds in a week with a restricted diet may expose the risks of dehydration, fatigue, headaches, electrolyte imbalance, and possibly developing gallstones.
+Individuals attempting to rapid weight loss at 10 pounds in a week with a restricted diet such as the keto diet or intermittent fasting may expose the risks of dehydration, fatigue, headaches, electrolyte imbalance, and possibly developing gallstones.